begin-theadventure/lutris-scripts/lutris-scripts/Northstar/EA App/Readme.md

     _Application_: **Enable In-game overlay**.

-4. If you don't have the game files, install them, but if you do, the EA App has no option to add them.
+4. If you don't have the game files, install them, but if you do, check out this [YouTube video](https://youtu.be/5HCQYtuzqgk?t=15).

     Alternatively, you can Run EXE inside prefix (NorthstarLauncher.exe) without adding the files, but it won't count the hours played.